skip to content

 Studying Criminal Justice at Weber State

-Weber State's criminal justice program prepares students to address the challenges associated with law and justice in a complex and diverse society.
+Weber State's criminal justice program prepares students to address the challenges associated with law and justice in a complex society.
 A degree in criminal justice provides a foundation to pursue careers in a variety of fields such as law enforcement, courts, corrections, the private sector, and academic research and teaching.

 Criminal Justice Highlights